 Because of the Antakarana people’s unique historical and cultural heritage, and our desire to share the abundant life of Jesus with them in ways that will truly bring them new life, our work among them begins on the island of Nosy Mitsio.
 Nosy Mitsio is a beautiful, small and undeveloped island off the northwest coast of Madagascar, about 12 km long and 7 km wide at its widest.
 There are about 2000-4000 inhabitants, all Antakarana, living in rural communities with no electricity and no running water, mostly fishing and growing rice to survive, maintaining strong ties to their heritage and their history.
 There is absolutely no Christian witness on the island of Nosy Mitsio, no church, and no one to share the Gospel with the people there.
 Though wary of outsiders, the inhabitants are willing to accept people who want to come and learn from them.

-As members of YWAM, we’re partnering with AIM to lead a church-planting team there on the remote island of Nosy Mitsio.
-We’ve spent over 3 1/2 years on Nosy Mitsio already, 1 1/2 years on our own, pioneering the area and preparing for the arrival of our team, and another 2 years together as a team, living in the village communities of Nosy Mitsio in the midst of the Antakarana people.
+As members of YWAM, we’re leading a church-planting team on the remote island of Nosy Mitsio.
+We’ve spent over 4 years on Nosy Mitsio already, 1 1/2 years on our own, pioneering the area and preparing for the arrival of our team, and another 2+ years together as a team, living in the village communities of Nosy Mitsio in the midst of the Antakarana people.
 We’ve been building relationships with them and honoring their cultural identity through learning the Antakarana language, their history and legends, their culture, and their way of living.
 As the people of Nosy Mitsio have exhibited willingness, we’ve engaged in small-scale sustainable community development, primarily through basic healthcare training and services.
 Through an Antakarana language Bible story set we’ve developed, we’ve also begun to share with them the ultimate reason we’re living among them: not to flee from an oppressor, but to share the good news of the One who liberates us from all oppression!
 The long-term goal is to see the Antakarana people worship and follow Jesus in ways that are authentic both to their cultural identity and to the new life Jesus brings to them.
 We then hope to see it turned into a movement, led by the Antakarana themselves, to spread Jesus’s new life throughout the rest of the Antakarana people and northern Madagascar.